 This course aims to provide a therapeutic base for professionals who are working with children and adolescents.
 It will provide both the strategies and the underpinning theory for working with children and adolescents appealing to all professionals in this sector, e.g. teachers, counsellors, nursery nurses, social workers, youth workers etc. The course supports employability and career development in these fields.
-The theory will include developmental psychology attachment theory and the theoretical back ground to play therapy.
-It is a course that is suitable for CPD and carries 20 credits at the postgraduate level in Counselling/Psychotherapy and other areas.
+The theory will include developmental trauma, attachment theory and the theoretical background to therapeutic play as well as an opportunity to practice skills in therapeutic play and other appropriate interventions.
+The course is suitable for CPD and carries 20 credits at the postgraduate level in Counselling/Psychotherapy and other areas.

-Short Course / CPD
+LEVEL:Short Course / CPD

-24 taught hours over one semester: 10th ,17th June and 1st & 8th July 9.30-4.30pm; four months including assessments
+COURSE LENGTH: 24 taught hours over one semester: four months including assessments

-School of Nursing
+SCHOOL: School of Nursing

-No Partner College
+PARTNER COLLEGES: No Partner College

 A diverse range of learning and teaching strategies will be used including seminars, group discussion, case studies and case discussion experiential exercises, lectures.
 The experiential exercises will follow Kolb's Learning cycle.